Thoughts on variable fonts

 The lesson: when corporations benefit, and customers and designers are unaffected, they get what they want.

 Network latency—that is, the number of requests a web page makes to various servers multiplied by how long each takes to establish—is the real bugaboo.
 In 1996, a web page might have made a few requests to download images.
-These days, thanks to the nothing-but-advertising
+These days, thanks to the nothing-but-advertising economy of the web, a page might make

 For Google in particular, we should shed a giant crocodile tear whenever it concern-trolls us about file sizes on the web.
-YouTube (owned by Google) consumes an astonishing 18% of all Internet bandwidth, second only to Netflix (an eye-watering 37%).
-The file sizes of fonts—geez, that seems low on the list of the Internet’s bandwidth problems.
+YouTube (owned by Google) consumes an astonishing 18% of all internet bandwidth, second only to Netflix (an eye-watering 37%).
+The file sizes of fonts—geez, that seems low on the list of the internet’s bandwidth problems.

 FWIW, since 2013, Practical Typography has been an ongoing experiment in extreme webfonting.
 I’ve pushed about a megabyte of fonts to millions of readers, who are using all kinds of web browsers and platforms (including mobile).
 Total complaints I’ve received about page performance: zero.
 Of course, I don’t have ads or trackers either.
 So it’s a question of priorities.

 For reasons unclear, this claim about network latency has always provoked howls of outrage among the web-dev Twitterati.
 Folks, let’s work from evidence, not superstition.
-For example, here’s a quick test I did this week, with home pages ranked in order of load time.
+For example, here’s a quick test I did in September 2016, with home pages ranked in order of load time.
 As you can see, load time correlates more strongly with number of requests than download size.
 And Practical Typography beats everyone but the world’s biggest corporation.
 Since I only pay $6 a month for hosting, I can live with that:

 With commendable candor, type designer John Hudson, who worked on OT Font Variations, has tried to address this question.
+(John is a friend & a terrific type designer, so I’m going to break with protocol and not refer to him as

 The bad news is that unlike previous evolutions of the TrueType/OpenType lineage, OT Font Variations requires